 Featured image above shows the 12 2026 Outstanding Young Scientist (OYS) on June 9 as they raised their trophies in an inspiring scene of joy.
-One of those behind them is NAST PHL President Dr. Jaime Montoya, smiling.
+Two of those behind them DOST Secretary Renato U. Solidum, Jr. and NAST PHL President Dr. Jaime C. Montoya, smiling.
 (Photo: SDN Chronicle)

 Short link: https://wp.me/paaccn-10CW